Links... I hate this page

 overlords, a store like this still run by an anime fan with personalized service

-is most certainly a throwback.
+is certainly a throwback.
 And a welcome one.
 Great service, and speedy

 delivery.
 If you're going to buy anime/manga, this is a place that deserves your

 patronage.
-No, I'm not getting paid to say that, nor do I get anything for referrals.
+No, I'm not getting paid to say that, nor do I get referrals.